Curating Molecular Profiles¶

 All Evidence Items (EIDs) in CIViC are associated with either a simple or complex Molecular Profile (MP).
 When adding new Evidence Items to CIViC, the curator can choose either a simple MP or a complex MP in the Molecular Profile field of the Add Evidence Item Form (Figure 5).

-Adding a simple MP in the Add Evidence Form requires the curator to first specify a gene, and then specify a variant associated with that gene.
+Adding a simple MP in the Add Evidence Form requires the curator to first specify a Feature, and then specify a Variant associated with that Feature.
 As with simple MPs, new complex Molecular Profiles are added to CIViC during the process of adding the first EID specific to that complex MP.
 The Process by which a new complex MP is created in the Add Evidence Form is outlined in the workflow figures below (Figure 6).